lucapette/deloominator/CODE_OF_CONDUCT.md

-# Deluminator Code of Conduct
+# Deloominator Code of Conduct

 ## Our Pledge